atsepkov/RapydScript/README.md

 		.css('background-color', 'red')\
 		.show()

-RapydScript also allows an alternative syntax for the same feature, for those prefering Python's traditional, hanging-indent look:
+RapydScript also allows an alternative syntax for the same feature, for those preferring Python's traditional, hanging-indent look:

 	def(one, two) and call(this, 1, 2):
 		...